zhaofengli/attic/book/src/tutorial.md

 While it's easy to get started by running `atticd` in monolithic mode, for production use it's best to run different components of `atticd` separately with `--mode`:

-- `worker`: Stateless and can be replicated.
+- `api-server`: Stateless and can be replicated.
 - `garbage-collector`: Performs periodic garbage collection.
 Cannot be replicated.